Life Word Mission

-Life Word Mission is a South Korean Christian-based new religious movement founded in 1982 by Lee Yo-han (aka: Lee Bok-chil).
-It also uses the name 'The Korean Baptist Church' in parallel.
+Life Word Mission is a South Korean Christian-based new religious movement founded in 1982 by Lee Yo-han (also known as Lee Bok-chil).
+It also uses the name The Korean Baptist Church in parallel.
 It is a splinter group from Yoo Byung-eun's Evangelical Baptist Church.

 In South Korea, Life Word Mission is one of several movements commonly known as Guwonpa meaning Salvation Sect, from the Korean term guwon meaning "salvations".